tkrojer/pandda_inspect_tools/README.md

 ## Exporting PanDDA models

-DISCLAIMER: the export script works only for the classic pandda ver
+DISCLAIMER: the export script works only for the classic pandda version!

 Script for exporting models built with pandda.inspect or inspect_pandda_analyse.py into a new target directory.
 The script does similar things like the original pandda.export, but there are a few differences: